-The day of Commencement, there will be a booth and a table with information about the graduation pledge.
+The day of Commencement, there will be a booth and a table with information about the graduation pledge in the West Gym.
 Students may sign the pledge at that time.
 For more information, visit graduationpledge.org.

-First aid: Our Center for First Aid, Lost and Found and Emergencies is located at the south end of the stadium.
+First aid: Our Center for First Aid, Lost & Found and Emergencies is located at the south end of the stadium.

 No dogs—or animals of any kind—are allowed in Redwood Bowl or Redwood Plaza on Commencement day.
 The only exception is registered service dogs.
 Security will be on hand to ensure compliance throughout the day.